-The bucket drill is an exercise we use to help people understand shoulder turn in golf.
-If you don't have a bucket handy, no worries, a box will work just as well.
+The bucket drill is an exercise we use to help golfers understand shoulder turn in golf.
+If you do not have a bucket handy, a box will work just as well.

-One problem a lot of people have is understanding how to turn the shoulders rather than tilting them in the golf backswing.
+One problem many golfers have is understanding how to turn the shoulders rather than tilting them during the golf backswing.

-They're not sure how to move their arms and they end up making things more complicated than they need to be.
+They are unsure how to move their arms and they end up making things far more complicated than they need to be.

-If you don't have a feel for the correct movement, you may end up tilting your shoulders, turning really flat, rolling your arms in, etc.
+If you do not have a feel for the correct movement, you may end up tilting your shoulders, turning really flat, rolling your arms in, or making other compensations.

 Drills, Drills, Drills